Welcome to our free professional learning series on class and student blogging!

 We recommend you start by watching this video.

 We’ve included explanations of key blogging vocabulary which will help as you work through this series including Footers, Headers, Menus, Pages, Posts, Comments, Sidebars, Theme, and Widgets.
-Here is a Blogging vocabulary activity you can use with your students!
+For a simple follow-up activity, check out this blogging vocabulary crossword.

 Feel free to share this video on your own blogs with students, teachers, parents, or anyone else.
 Later in this series, we show you how easy it is to add videos to your blog.